-For a few weeks in June and July, it looked like the COVID-19 pandemic was over in Europe, with countries including Austria, Greece, Ireland and Croatia reporting very low infection rates and days without a coronavirus-linked death.
-Then sometime in August – in a rough correlation with Europe’s vacation season – countries from Spain to Denmark started reporting a second wave with more cases than the early days of the pandemic.
+For a few weeks in June and July, it looked like the COVID-19 pandemic was over in Europe, with countries including Austria, Estonia, Greece, Ireland and Croatia reporting very low infection rates and days without a coronavirus-linked death.
+Then sometime in August – in a rough correlation with Europe’s vacation season – countries from Spain to Denmark started reporting a second wave with fare more cases and deaths than the early days of the pandemic in March 2020.

 You can see the all the trends and graphs here on Worldometer.

-Austria went from as few as 17 new cases in 24 hours on 25 May to an historic high of 1,747 new cases in 24 hours on 17 October, about 20-percent more than the 30 March peak of the first wave.
+Austria went from as few as 17 new cases in 24 hours on 25 May to an historic high of 9,586 new cases in 24 hours on 13 November, about 400-percent more than the 30 March peak of the first wave.
 That wave receded to about 1,500 new coronavirus cases every 24 hours as of 17 January.
 But that’s still about 20 percent higher than the worst days of the first wave.

 As of 11 September, Kurz reintroduced mandatory face mask rules in all public spaces, supermarkets, shops, government buildings and schools, according the the Voice of America.